Department of Consumer Protection Internship Programs

 More information about legal internships can be found at: Legal Division Internships

-The Investigations Division protects the public from unfair or deceptive business practices, fraud, and scams that affect the Connecticut marketplace, including those sometimes associated with home improvement and new home construction.
-The Division enforces the Connecticut Unfair Trade Practices Act (CUTPA) and helps to mediate disputes between buyers and sellers.
+- The Investigations Division protects the public from unfair or deceptive business practices, fraud, and scams that affect the Connecticut marketplace, including those sometimes associated with home improvement and new home construction.
+The Division enforces CUTPA and helps to mediate disputes between buyers and sellers.
 This division is responsible for all legal action the agency is authorized to take.